The Pros and Cons of Renting or Buying Calgary Real Estate?

 Those less rooted may opt for the cheaper start and comparative flexibility of a rental to suit their current lifestyle or until they’re ready for the commitment.
 However, if you’re in for the ride you’ll reap what you sow in the form of these pointers below:

-Most mortgages offer you opportunity to make additional monthly or annual payments to reduce your principal more quickly.
-If the mortgage is for a fixed period, the future holds no surprises and, perhaps most importantly, the end is always in sight.
+Fixed period/fixed price - most mortgages offer you opportunity to make additional monthly or annual payments to reduce your principal more quickly.
+If the mortgage is for a fixed period – the future holds no surprises and, perhaps most importantly, the end is always in sight.
 When you’re renting, you’re subject to period fluctuations in rent that can unwittingly take you over budget, in addition to facing an endless monthly bill.

-You have the freedom as a homeowner to customise your castle as you see fit.
+Freedom – you have the freedom as a homeowner to customise your castle as you see fit.
 Your home is an extension and an expression of yourself.
 You hold the keys and make the decisions on who is and is not welcome.
-Besides, as a home owner, you always have the ultimate freedom to choose to become a landlord yourself!
+Besides - as a home owner, you always have the ultimate freedom to choose to become a landlord yourself!

-Let’s face it, there are a hundred untenable reasons that tell us why we want to be home-owners.
+Fuzzy logic – let’s face it – there are a hundred untenable reasons that tell us why we want to be home-owners.
 There’s an inherent security that comes with ownership that taps our desire to create something beyond basic shelter.
 All of the above provide a heightened independence that reflects our status and self-worth.
 As a proud home owner, you are in charge of your life and the way you live it.